Generalised continuation by means of right limits: Continuation by renascent right limits

+hence, by Theorem~\ref{thmBrSi}(i), $\un b$ is reflectionless on~$J$; since $g = g_{\un b}^+$, this means that $h_J = g_{\un b}^-$, independently of the choice of~$J$.
+The uniqueness of the renascent right-limit follows too.

-\begin{proof} Suppose that $\un b$ is a renascent right-limit of~$g$.
-If there exists an arc~$J$ in the neighbourhood of which $g = g_{\un b}^+$ admits an analytic continuation, then Theorem~\ref{thmBrSi}(i) implies that this continuation coincides with the \rrlc $g_{\un b}^-$ in~$\E$.
-If on the contrary there is no analytic continuation for~$g$ across any arc of the unit circle, then the given renascent right limit is not reflectionless on any arc and the unit circle must be a strong natural boundary.
+If on the contrary there is no analytic continuation for~$g$ across any arc of the unit circle, then~$\un b$ is not reflectionless on any arc thus Theorem~\ref{thmBrSi}(i) entails that the unit circle is a strong natural boundary.

 The last statement follows from Theorem~\ref{thmBrSi}(ii). \end{proof}